oddbird/oddleventy/content/work/timedesigner.md

   caption='Trello board project management sample.'
 ) }}

-## Design and Development
+## Design & Development

 ### Creating a Flexible Schedule with CSS Grid and Custom Properties

-One of the key features we built was a flexible resource planning `scenario`.
+One of the key features we built for the TimeDesigner web application was a flexible resource planning `scenario`.

 {{ embed.figure(
   data=fullgrid,